OfficeDev/Office-IT-Pro-Deployment-Scripts/Create-TelemetryEnvironment/README_Deploy-OfficeTelemetry.md

 ####Create a GPO on the Domain Controller

 A Group Policy can be set to enable Agent uploading and logging on computers in the domain.
+If computers in the domain have Office versions older than 2013 only the GPO will be created.

 1. From the Domain Controller open a PowerShell console.